MapCron/AiBuilder/README.md

 # AiFeat
-AI Feature Builder - The feat to stand on while building AI projects
+AI Feature Builder - The feet to stand on while building AI projects